ucsb-eri/jekTest/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---
 Welcome to the WTX.
 Glad to have you here.
-This is a jekyll site used to explore jekyll and github webhooks.
+This is a jekyll site used to explore jekyll and github webhooks

-Quick modification to see if the slack integration is triggered.